francoparente/francoparente/README.md

 ### Hi there 👋

 - 💼 I’m currently working as a Functional Analyst at Émerix.
-- 🌱 I’m currently in my third year of studying Information Systems Engineering
+- 🌱 I’m in my third year of studying Information Systems Engineering
-- 😄 Pronouns: He/Him

 ---